Facts on Publicly Funded Contraceptive Services in the United States

 • Much of the growth in Medicaid spending on family planning is related to state-initiated expansions specifically for family planning.

-• Sixty-seven percent of U.S. women of reproductive age live in one of the 26 states that have income-based Medicaid family planning eligibility expansions.
+• Sixty-six percent of U.S. women of reproductive age who are in need of publicly funded family planning services live in one of the 26 states that have income-based Medicaid family planning eligibility expansions.

 • Medicaid family planning expansions broaden private physician participation in the provider network; improve geographic availability of services; extend the interval between pregnancies; expand the number of family planning clients; help women avoid unplanned pregnancies, unplanned births and abortions; and reduce teen pregnancies, births and abortions—all while saving public dollars.